bea3853/bea3853/README.md

 '...It’s as if you could encapsulate fire and store it in the cargo hold of an airplane.' - (Michael Saylor)

+"Eu sempre estive mais interessada no futuro do que no passado." -  Grace Hopper